 If you receive financial support from a government program that requires progress reports or a daily attendance report, please ask your advisor at Epicodus to help get you that information.

-Each day starts with a short "standup", where everybody in the class stands in a circle and has a chance to share news, events, and anything else of general interest to your classmates.
-Teachers also use standup to make announcements.
+Each day starts with a short "Scrum", where everybody in the class meets and has a chance to share news, announcements, events, and anything else of general interest to your classmates.
+Scrum is also a great time to ask questions about the curriculum.

 If you'd like extra one-on-one help outside of class, we have a list of community members and Epicodus alumni who are available as tutors/mentors in the student forum.